 The Office of Long-term Care addresses complaints for individuals who live in long-term care facilities.

 Elder Abuse: Domestic/Community 1-800-332-4443 or 1-800-482-8049

 How can a Little Rock nursing home abuse attorney help my case?

 Once you have reported the nursing home abuse or neglect to the nursing home administration, and the local Adult Protective Services office, if your loved one has suffered a serious injury and emotional trauma, you may wish to contact a Little Rock nursing home abuse lawyer to discuss your case and discover your legal options.
 With more than 30 years of legal experience, our personal injury attorneys are here to fight for your loved one’s right to recover compensation for their injuries.
 Our nursing home abuse attorneys will investigate the incident and ensure that the appropriate authorities are informed about what has occurred, which might cause the facility to incur fines, and the perpetrator may face criminal and civil charges.

 Our nursing home attorneys can help you by fighting for your rights and preparing a compelling case for compensation on your loved one’s behalf.

 Schedule a free consultation with our Little Rock nursing home neglect attorneys today

 Discovering that your loved one has been neglected or abused by the nursing home staff that was supposed to be caring for them and keeping them safe, it can fill you with anger and sadness.
 If you want to pursue justice on your loved one’s behalf, contact a Little Rock nursing home abuse attorney from Bailey & Greer LLP, today.
 We understand your anguish and frustration and we are here to advocate for the rights of vulnerable elders.
-You may call 501-213-1512 or complete our contact form to schedule a free consultation to discuss your case.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, you may call 501-213-1512 or complete our contact form to schedule a free consultation to discuss your case.